 The western world tends to think that being skinny is attractive, but in some communities like in Mauritius, being curvy and full-bodied is seen as beautiful.

 This shows us that beauty comes in all different forms.
 What one culture considers gorgeous can often be seen as weird or unusual in another culture.

 Dr. Sunaina writes about how culture influences beauty around the world,

 ‘What is considered beautiful today, may be ridiculed tomorrow.
 When society changes, so does our perception of beauty.
 What will be the next definition of beauty a 100 or 1000 years from now?’

 She mentions how the current fashion and styles of our generations play a big role in what we see as attractive.
 Since this is subject to change (constantly) how can we really define what is beautiful and what isn’t?

 Looks, whether they’re attractive or not, all fade eventually.
-Old age, wrinkles and white hair is guaranteed to us all (unless you age less naturally using cosmetic surgery).
+Old age, wrinkles, and white hair are guaranteed to us all (unless you age less naturally using cosmetic surgery).